Adapted and Inclusive Programming

 - Facilitation and encouragement of friendships and appropriate social interaction.

-Contact [email protected] to be added to our participant or agency email list.
+Contact [email protected] to be added to our participant or agency email list to receive information on registration details.

-- Program Request: The inclusion team will collect all program support request via the time lines sent out in the information email by [email protected].
+- The inclusion team will review and process all program support request via the waitlist and collect all required paperwork.

 - Confirmation: The inclusion team will inform you if support has been confirmed and will require you to put a credit on your account for payment of programs.